masonmedia/vuepress-docs/docs/src/guide/README.md

 5. Accessibilty
 6. Storyboard

-#### Current state
+### Current state

 TAM's existing developer docs are mostly in Google Docs format, and are not centralized, in a format that lend themleves to documenting code, nor are they easy to read or extend.
 This site aims to help with this collating process to make developer lives easier and more fun.

-#### Potential for expansion
+### Future state

-It also allows room for expansion to include other areas of TAM workflow that are interconnected with development i.e. design, LXD, QA, etc. There could also be a folder for TAM's storyboard format and workflow process.
+It also allows room for expansion to include other areas of TAM workflow that are interconnected with development i.e. design, LXD, QA, etc. The Storyboard folder can also house more content related to improvements and suggestions for future format and workflow process.

 ## How to use

 These docs are built with Vuepress, a static site generator based on Vue.js.
 This complements the TAM **Vue** tech stack, and offers a simple, fast, and flexible foundation from which to document dev team processes, practices, updates, and ideas.

 Out of the box, Vuepress offers simple navigation, search capability, automatic pagination, and the use of markdown as a core syntax (also allowing and supporting raw HTML, as well as YAML, and JSON).

+## Where you are

+You are currently on the `README.md` page of the `/guide` folder.

+Content in the `README.md` file inside the `guide/` folder acts as the page content when you navigate to the guide menu link (i.e. what would normally be `guide.html`).
+All other sub pages in the folder get added as children, and are given their own routing and pagination.

+To add subpages to the sidebar, go to `config.js`, find the sidebar object, and copy/paste in page names.

 ## Adding files/content